softwareCobbler/luceedebug/readme.md

     "name": "Project A",
     "hostName": "localhost",
     "port": 10000,
-    "pathTransform": { // optional
+    // optional
+    "pathTransforms": [
+      {
         "idePrefix": "${workspaceFolder}",
         "cfPrefix": "/app"
       }
+    ]
 }
 ```
 Hostname and port should match the `cfHost` and `cfPort` you've configured the java agent with.

-`pathTransform` maps between "IDE paths" and "CF server paths".
+`pathTransforms` maps between "IDE paths" and "CF server paths".
 For example, in your editor, you may be working on a file called `/foo/bar/baz/TheThing.cfc`, but it runs in a container and Lucee sees it as `/serverAppRoot/bar/baz/TheThing.cfc`.
 To keep the IDE and Lucee talking about the same files, we need to know how to transform these path names.

 Currently, it is a simple prefix replacement, e.g.:

 ```
+"pathTransforms": [
-"pathTransform": {
+  {
     "idePrefix": "/foo",
     "cfPrefix": "/serverAppRoot"
   }
+]

 ide says
  "set a breakpoint in '/foo/bar/baz/TheThing.cfc'